-Any growth in CER reduces the need for utility-scale solutions, especially if the assets can be coordinated or 'orchestrated' to complement and support the grid most efficiently.
+As investment in CER continues to grow, CER have the potential to reduce the need for utility-scale solutions.
 An increasing proportion of rooftop solar, EVs, household and community batteries and even household hot water and pool pumps are expected to have the 'smarts' to help manage the import and export of electricity to the distribution grid.
-How this works will depend on a mix of financial incentives, technology and communication standards, customer preferences, and market or policy arrangements.
-This will require increased engagement between consumers, retailers, networks and other market participants: see Section 8.2.
+If consumer batteries are well coordinated, it would avoid up to \$4.1 billion being spent on additional utility-scale storage in the NEM.
+Achieving these savings depends on a mix of financial incentives, technology and communication standards, customer preferences, and market or policy arrangements - and in turn increased engagement between consumers, retailers, networks and other market participants: see Section 8.2.

-The potential of coordinated CER is demonstrated by Project EDGE21, a recent industry pilot in which households and businesses engaged directly or through aggregators with the wholesale electricity market.
+The potential of coordinated CER is demonstrated by Project EDGE, a recent industry pilot in which households and businesses engaged directly or through aggregators with the wholesale electricity market.
 With clear information and market incentives, the project delivered financial benefits to all participating parties.

-4.3 Seven times today's utility-scale wind and solar
+4.3 Six times today's utility-scale wind and solar

-With most coal forecast to withdraw by 2034-35, the race is on for new utility-scale generation both to replace that coal capacity and then provide for tomorrow's industry and transport.
+With most coal forecast to withdraw by 2034-35, the race is on for new utility-scale generation both to replace that coal capacity and to provide for tomorrow's industry and transport.
 As a share of annual generation, renewable energy including hydro and biomass reached 32% in 2021-22.
-In Step Change, this is forecast to reach almost 70% in 2027-28, 82% in 2029-30, and 99% by 2049-50: see Figure 16.

-By 2034-35, the NEM is forecast to need approximately 82 GW of utility-scale wind and solar, and 126 GW by 2049-50.
-This would be seven times the current NEM capacity of 19 GW, with another 5 GW committed or anticipated to be operational before the end of 2024.
+In the Step Change scenario, renewables reach almost 70% of annual generation in 2027-28 and 99% by 2049-50: see Figure 17.
+By 2034-35, the NEM is forecast to need approximately 83 GW of utility-scale wind and solar, and 127 GW by 2049-50.
+This would be six times the current NEM capacity of 21 GW, with another 5 GW committed or anticipated to be operational before the end of 2024.